 The nerves that my specialists looked for in this procedure are the ones that go down the arm; the median, ulnar, and radial nerves.
 The radial nerve is, more or less, for the left side of the hand when it’s facing palm down (the thumb side).
 The ulnar nerve is for the right side of the hand, The medial nerve is for the tips of the index and middle fingers (and a bit of the tip of the thumb).

 During the nerve block, the specialist doctors talk to each other.
-They’re talking to each other about which nerve they’re seeing on the screen, or body parts to avoid, or places where they should let some of the anaesthetic out of the needle (into a nerve).
+They’re discussing which nerve they’re seeing on the screen, body parts to avoid, or places where they should let some of the anaesthetic out of the needle (into a nerve).
 Sometimes they don’t agree, so they’ll move the ultrasound wand around on my skin – or push it in more (or less) – to get a different view/angle of what they’re seeing.

 Once they got to the main area of nerves, the doctor injected all the anaesthetic that was left in the needle. then he slowly pulled the needle back out, still being careful not to bump it into anything like a vein or artery.

-And I often end up losing my voice a bit; it kind of comes & goes for a day or so.
-That’s because the anaesthetic can move around inside the body, after it’s injected.
+And I often end up losing my voice a bit after these nerve blocks; it kind of comes & goes for a day or so.
+That’s because the anaesthetic can move around a bit inside the body, after it’s injected.
 Some of it can be injected near my neck, so can move towards the vocal cords.
 That’s what I was told at another hospital, for another type of nerve block.

 So now I have to wait, to see how much of the pain will come back after all the anaesthetic wears off.
 Sometimes one kind of pain will completely go away, sometimes another type of pain won’t be as bad as it was.
 I still hope that one day the pain will ALL go away, but after 2½ years I’m starting to accept that it won’t happen.
 So whatever helps is great!!!